 - 3.3.2.
-Each case must be considered individually, however a proposal is more likely to be acceptable if: - There is plenty of space between the property and the back of the pavement on the road and the extension only takes up a small proportion of this space - The proposal is in keeping with the building line and does not appear overdominant in the street scene - There is sufficient space left between the extended property and the back of the pavement to maintain the character of the surrounding area - If the extension is set back from the front corner of the house - If the extension is single storey rather than two storey - The design of the proposal helps to minimize the visual impact on the street scene - 3.3.3.
-As well as satisfying the above criteria in paragraph 4.3.2, generally, a minimum separation distance of 2m must be maintained between the edge of any single storey extension and the site boundary.
-These minimum separation distances may need to be exceeded however in order to safeguard the prevailing spacious character.
+Each case must be considered individually, however a proposal is more likely to be acceptable if: - There is plenty of space between the property and the back of the pavement on the road and the extension only takes up a small proportion of this space, which in most cases will not be more than 50% of the garden - The proposal is in keeping with the building line and does not appear overdominant in the street scene - There is sufficient space left between the extended property and the back of the pavement to maintain the character of the surrounding area - If the extension is set back from the front corner of the house - If the extension is single storey rather than two storey - The design of the proposal helps to minimize the visual impact on the street scene - 3.3.3.
+As well as satisfying the above criteria, generally, a minimum separation distance of 2m must be maintained between the edge of any single storey extension and the site boundary.
+These minimum separation distances may need to be exceeded however for two storey extensions or to safeguard the prevailing spacious character, and in any case will take into account the building line and extent of side garden remaining.